tmfg/digitraffic-rail-history/README.md

    `mvn spring-boot:run -Dspring-boot.run.profiles=localhost` and you should start getting data into the database.
 6. Start `TrainHistoryBackendApplication` using the profile `localhost` `mvn spring-boot:run -Dspring-boot.run.profiles=localhost`
-7. Install `ng` if necessary: `npm install -g @angular/cli`
-8. Go the the directory `train-history-web` and run `npm install`
-9. Start the web UI with `npm run dev` -> connects to rata.digitraffic.fi, or use `npm run dev:local`.
-The difference is which proxy file is used. `dev` uses rata.digitraffic.fi APIs while local connects to the locally running application.
-10. Open a browser at  http://localhost:4200/
+7. Open a browser at  http://localhost:26087/history (port is the `server.port`)

 # Tests

-### train-history-backend
+## train-history-backend

 When the development environment is set up, including the database and application profile, run: